blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

     WHERE o.name LIKE '%ResellerSales%'
     ```

 4. Notice that partition number 1 of the ResellerSalesCurrent table has 352 rows and that partition 1 of the ResellerSalesWork table has 0 rows.
-We will switch these two partitions
+We will switch these two partitions.

     ![Output from the previous query showing there are 352 rows in partition 1.](images/2019-09-25-11-12-26.png "Query output from partion system tables")